ReZeroE/AnilistPython/README.md

 Note: Please make sure that parameter `manual_select` has not been set to True in bot implementations.
 (False by default)

+## Upcoming Version 0.1.4
+The upcoming version 0.1.4 of the AnilistPython lib will include the following features and fixes (4/20/2022).
+- Anime trailer search
+- Partial Discord bot embed support
+- Minor auto lib setup error fix

 ## Credits
 Lead Developer: Kevin L. (ReZeroE)